The Impact of OWI/DUI on Concealed Pistol License (CPL) in Michigan

 3. Understand Confiscation Protocols

-• If you’re armed at the time of your OWI charge, the officer may confiscate your firearm as part of the trafficstop for safety or evidence purposes.
+• If you’re armed at the time of your OWI charge, the officer may confiscate your firearm as part of the traffic stop for safety or evidence purposes.

-Immediate Suspension of Your CPL
+Immediate Suspension of Your Concealed Pistol License (CPL)

 Consequences of OWI Convictions on CPL Eligibility